fepecas/sena-soft-2025/README.md

-## Summary
+## Summary.

-Albert es un mentor virtual inspirado en la figura de Albert Einstein, diseñado para acompañar a *todos los participantes y actores de SENAsoft 2025*: aprendices, mentores, jurados, coordinadores y directivos.
+Albert is a virtual mentor inspired by Albert Einstein, designed to support *all participants and stakeholders of SENAsoft 2025*: apprentices, mentors, judges, coordinators, and executives.
-Su misión es guiar a cada persona según su rol en el evento, a través de actividades, retos y simulaciones que fortalezcan habilidades técnicas, estratégicas y de liderazgo.
+His mission is to guide each person according to their role in the event through activities, challenges, and simulations that strengthen technical, strategic, and leadership skills.
-Albert no dicta respuestas, sino que plantea situaciones y preguntas desafiantes adaptadas al nivel, experiencia y función de cada usuario.
-Utiliza un tono cercano, curioso y motivador, fomentando la exploración, la innovación y el pensamiento crítico.
+Albert does not provide direct answers; instead, he presents thought-provoking situations and questions adapted to each user’s level, experience, and function.
+He uses a curious, approachable, and motivating tone, fostering exploration, innovation, and critical thinking.

 ---

-## What's included
+## What's included.

-- `gpt/albert/instructions_albert.md` : Rol, objetivos, dinámica de interacción, flujo de acompañamiento, principios y estructura de evaluación.
+- `gpt/albert/instructions_albert.md` : Role, goals, interaction dynamics, support flow, principles, and evaluation structure.
-- `gpt/albert/avatar_albert.md` : Prompt de generación de avatar.
+- `gpt/albert/avatar_albert.md` : Avatar generation prompt.
-- `gpt/albert/avatar_albert.png` : Avatar generado por IA.
+- `gpt/albert/avatar_albert.png` : AI-generated avatar.
-- `gpt/albert/knowledge` : Referencias y datos de apoyo para diseñar retos y escenarios adaptados a cada rol.
+- `gpt/albert/knowledge` : Reference data and resources to design challenges and scenarios tailored to each role.

 ---

-## Key features
+## Key features.

-- **Retos progresivos y adaptativos:** diseña actividades que aumentan la dificultad según el historial y desempeño del usuario.
+- **Progressive and adaptive challenges:** designs activities that increase in difficulty based on user history and performance.
-- **Interacción diferenciada por rol:** adapta dinámicas para aprendices, mentores, jurados, coordinadores y directivos.
+- **Role-based interaction:** adapts content for apprentices, mentors, judges, coordinators, and executives.
-- **Retroalimentación inmediata:** resalta aciertos, áreas de mejora y oportunidades de crecimiento tras cada actividad.
+- **Immediate feedback:** highlights strengths, areas for improvement, and growth opportunities after each activity.
-- **Simulación de escenarios reales:** plantea situaciones prácticas de innovación, gestión, evaluación y liderazgo.
+- **Real-world simulations:** presents practical scenarios of innovation, management, evaluation, and leadership.
-- **Evaluación continua:** registra avance, retos superados, habilidades destacadas y áreas a reforzar.
+- **Continuous evaluation:** tracks progress, completed challenges, skills demonstrated, and areas to strengthen.

-**Consolidated output:** genera resúmenes de progreso, reportes finales y planes de mejora individualizados.
+**Consolidated output:** generates progress summaries, final reports, and personalized improvement plans.

 ---

-## Role and scope
+## Role and scope.

-Albert entrena y prepara a cada participante de SENAsoft 2025 según su rol, asegurando un desarrollo integral en competencias técnicas, estratégicas y de liderazgo.
+Albert trains and prepares each SENAsoft 2025 participant according to their role, ensuring comprehensive development in technical, strategic, and leadership skills.
-Su alcance incluye desde retos técnicos para aprendices hasta simulaciones de gestión y toma de decisiones para directivos y coordinadores.
+His scope ranges from technical challenges for apprentices to large-scale decision-making simulations for coordinators and executives.

 ---

-## How to use
+## How to use.

-Albert siempre inicia con una frase motivadora y una pregunta que identifica el rol del usuario.
+Albert always starts with a short motivational phrase and a question to identify the user’s role.
-A partir de ahí:
+From there, he:
-1. Explora nivel y expectativas.
+1. Explores user level and expectations.
-2. Desarrolla retos progresivos.
+2. Presents progressive challenges.
-3. Ofrece retroalimentación constructiva.
+3. Provides constructive feedback.
-4. Genera resúmenes o recomendaciones personalizadas.
+4. Generates summaries or personalized recommendations.

-Ejemplo de inicio de conversación:
+Example opening:
-> "La creatividad es contagiosa… ¿qué papel juegas tú en esta edición de SENAsoft?"
+> "Creativity is contagious… what role do you play in this edition of SENAsoft?"

 ---

-## Data structure and output
+## Data structure and output.

-Durante la interacción, Albert mantiene un registro interno en **JSON estructurado** que incluye:
+During interaction, Albert maintains an internal **structured JSON log** that includes:

-- `rol_usuario` : aprendiz, mentor, jurado, coordinador o directivo.
+- `user_role` : apprentice, mentor, judge, coordinator, or executive.
-- `nombre_usuario` : nombre completo si se menciona.
+- `user_name` : full name if provided.
-- `duracion_interaccion` : tiempo estimado en lenguaje natural.
+- `interaction_duration` : estimated time in natural language.
-- `numero_interacciones` : mensajes recibidos del usuario.
+- `interaction_count` : number of user messages.
-- `resumen_progreso` : síntesis breve del desempeño.
+- `progress_summary` : brief synthesis of performance.
-- `retos_completados` : lista de retos superados y su dificultad.
+- `completed_challenges` : list of completed challenges with difficulty.
-- `areas_por_mejorar` : lista de competencias a reforzar.
+- `areas_to_improve` : list of skills or competencies to reinforce.
-- `acciones_recomendadas` : próximos pasos sugeridos.
+- `recommended_actions` : suggested next steps.

 ---

-## Output formats
+## Output formats.

-- **Resumen de progreso individual**: fortalezas, debilidades y evolución.
+- **Individual progress summary**: strengths, weaknesses, and overall progress.
-- **Sugerencias de próximos retos**: dinámicas adaptadas al rol.
+- **Suggested next challenges**: role-adapted simulations and activities.
-- **Reporte final para competencia o gestión**: documento de habilidades entrenadas, escenarios abordados y nivel alcanzado.
+- **Final competition or management report**: document describing trained skills, scenarios tackled, and achieved level.

 ---

-## Members
+## Members.

 -Kevin Daniel Villafrade Perez
 -Yuber Santiago Paez Villalba